roundedglobe/roundedglobe.github.io/_drafts/Template.md

 published: false
 title: "A Title of Some Sort"
 image: title_featured.jpg
-subtitle: A sappy little subtitle
+subtitle: A snappy little subtitle
 author: shortname
 ---